-To help you attract more candidates to your recruitment brand and the employer you’re hiring for, it’s essential to implement a marketing strategy that genuinely reflect the values that you and your client represents.
+To help you attract more candidates to your recruitment brand and the employer you’re hiring for, it’s essential to implement a marketing strategy that genuinely reflects the values that you and your client represent.
 An impactful recruitment strategy requires more than just popularity.
 For your brand advertisement to be effective, it’s also important to keep it authentic.

 Keep in mind that your goal is for candidates to know your recruitment brand better, establish your expertise, and let them know that you’re ready to talk to them.
 At the same time, being transparent with the job and company you are hiring for can help you create the best job matches, shorten your time-to-hire and altogether improve your recruitment performance.

 According to a recent LinkedIn report, companies that speak about current events experience an 84% increase of candidate engagement.